 ®3MT is an academic competition developed by the University of Queensland, Australia.
 Its success has led to the establishment of local and national competitions in several countries.

 Since 2014 Vitae have proudly hosted the UK ®3MT competition which is the culmination of finalists from Vitae member Higher Education Institutions throughout the UK.

 We are delighted to announce that Taylor & Francis are sponsoring the Vitae 3MT 2017 competition.

 Speakezee will be providing the Peoples Choice prize of speaking at the Royal Institution.

 The competition will be open to any Vitae member organisation including Europe and Ireland holding a Three Minute Thesis ® (3MT) competition for its own researchers.

-Participating institutions need to have held their final by the until the end of June 2017 and the finalist from each institution will be judged at a Vitae hosted (virtual) semi-final.
+Participating institutions need to submit their video to Vitae by Friday 7 July 2017 and the finalist from each institution will be judged at a Vitae hosted (virtual) semi-final.
 Six finalists will then be selected to perform live at the Vitae Researcher Development International Conference during the gala dinner on Monday 11 September 2017.

 Judges winner 2016 - Nazira Albargothy, University of Southampton